 Mumbai Street Food-Tasting Evening Tour

 One of the most famous beaches of India, this 6-km(3.8 mi) long beach is a tourist hotspot in Mumbai with its lively vibe.
 Juhu not only gives you scenic views and beautiful sunsets, but you also get to enjoy a whole plethora of local street delicacies.
 Additionally, you’ll find numerous fun (and cheesy) activities you can try out including horse carriage rides!
-Expect substantial crowds during weekends and public holidays.
+Expect substantial crowds during weekends and public holidays at this famous Mumbai attraction.

 Juhu Chowpatty Beach